EliasDB21/M2_ACT5/README.md

   *Use:* discuss cohort composition and why role matters for tool adoption.

 - `images/fig2.eps` — Number of participants by **affiliation** (bar).
-  *Use:* motivate why visual scaffolding and GenAI reduce entry barriers for non‑computing fields.
+  *Use:* motivate visual scaffolding and GenAI prompts that lower entry barriers for non‑computing cohorts.

 - `images/fig3.eps` — Number of participants by **age range** (bar).
   *Use:* connect age distributions with prior exposure to notebooks and APIs.